-Talent management is often about finding the right skills, placing them in the right roles, and ensuring everything runs smoothly.
-But there is a hidden layer that often gets overlooked—emotional intelligence.
-Founders and team leaders who recognize its value can unlock a level of teamwork, productivity, and morale that technical skills alone can not achieve.
+Emotional intelligence in talent management is often the missing piece in building high-performing teams.
+While most companies focus on finding the right skills and placing them in the right roles, they overlook this critical factor.
+Founders and team leaders who recognize the value of emotional intelligence can unlock levels of teamwork, productivity, and morale that technical skills alone cannot achieve.

-At its core, emotional intelligence is about understanding and managing emotions, both yours and others’.
-This might sound simple, but it is a powerful tool for building strong, collaborative teams.
+At its core, emotional intelligence (EQ) is about understanding and managing emotions, both yours and others’.
+This might sound simple, but it’s a powerful tool for building strong, collaborative teams.
 So, how can you, as a founder, help your team build emotional intelligence?
-And why does it matter so much?
+And why does it matter so much? is often about finding the right skills, placing them in the right roles, and ensuring everything runs smoothly.
+But there is a hidden layer that often gets overlooked emotional intelligence.
+Founders and team leaders who recognize its value can unlock a level of teamwork, productivity, and morale that technical skills alone can not achieve.

 Why Emotional Intelligence Matters